rafael-santiago/macgonuts/doc/MANUAL.md

 numbers in form ``\xXX``.
 The glob supports the classical wildcards: star (``*``), question (``?``) and groups (``[...]``).
 It is also possible to pass longer hexadecimal streams, e.g: ``\x45007238123731627320``.

 Congrats again!
-Welcome to the paradise, now you are a macgonuts eavesdrop master.
+Welcome to the paradise, now you are a ``macgonuts eavesdrop`` master.

 [``Back``](#topics)

 ### The isolate command

 >With the isolate command it is possible to make a specific host an island.
-Any contact done from anyone in the local network will be "cut off" by isolating this target node.
+Any contact done from anyone in the local network will be "cut off" by letting that target alone.

-If you ask the quick help from isolate you will get the following:
+If you ask the quick help of the isolate command you will get the following:

 ```
 robinson@SomewhereInTheCoastOfAmerica:~# macgonuts help isolate